Marchionne's Fiat-Chrysler coup the beginning, not the end

 “Engineers haven’t been sitting around waiting for the deal,” a company spokesman said.

-“What we haven’t been doing is making final investment decisions in Europe to industrialize products,” he said.
+“What we haven’t been doing is making final investment decisions in Europe to industrialise products,” he said.
 “But you can do that very quickly - within about a year.”

-Additional reporting by Stephen Jewkes and Agnieszka Flak in Milan, Sophie Sassard in London and Alexandre Boksenbaum in Paris; Editing by Will Waterman